Before explaining how to create a website exit survey, let’s start with a few stats.

 40%.
 That’s the average bounce rate for eCommerce websites.

 1.39%.
 That’s the average e-commerce conversion rate (in other words, that leaves you with almost 99% of your visitors who don’t convert).

 What if we had a way to survey these users who leave your website right away?
 Or those who navigate away without purchasing from your website?

 In this post, I’ll show you exactly how you can use website exit surveys to get valuable feedback from these users.

-Website exit surveys are surveys that are displayed on the screen when the visitor is about to leave your website.
+Website exit surveys are website surveys that are presented to your visitors when they are about to leave your website.